MarcoGorelli/polars-plugins-tutorial/docs/arrays.md

 ```

 As you can see, we included an additional kwarg: `ref_point`, which we annotated with the type `tuple: [float, float]`.
-In our rust code, we won't receive it as a tuple, though, it'll also be an array.
+In our Rust code, we won't receive it as a tuple, though, it'll also be an array.
 This isn't crucial for this example, so just accept it for now.
 As you saw in the __arguments__ chapter, we take kwargs by defining a struct for them: